How To Conduct A Job Interview

 Why Interviews Matter (And Where They Fail)

 Interviews do more than confirm resume facts.
-The best interviews predict future performance in the context of your team and organizational culture.
-They assess not only technical competence, but role-relevant behaviors, problem-solving approach, learning agility, and alignment with leadership expectations.
+The best interviews predict future performance in the context of your team and organisational culture.
+They assess not only technical competence but role-relevant behaviours, problem-solving approach, learning agility, and alignment with leadership expectations.
 When designed well, interviews are a controlled experiment: you present candidates with the same conditions and measure their responses against the same criteria.

 Interviews fail when they’re allowed to be a conversation rather than an assessment.
 Common breakdowns include:

-- Bias and halo effects where one strong trait colors the entire evaluation.
+• Bias and halo effects where one strong trait colours the entire evaluation.

 Fixing these issues starts with designing an interview process that aligns with the job’s measurable objectives.